This tutorial demonstrates how to create a table in Excel.

 - If you switch off the Header Row, then the Filter Button option is no longer available.

-- If you switch off the filter option, you can’t use the filter option in your table.
+- If you switch off the Filter Button option, you won’t see filter arrows in your table.

-- you switch off the Banded Rows option, the rows are no longer alternatively shaded.
+- If you switch off the Banded Rows option, the rows are no longer shaded with alternating colors.

-One of the benefits of using at table is that a table will automatically expand if you enter more data into the table.
+One of the benefits of using at table is that it expands automatically when you enter more data.
 Notice that in the bottom row of the table, a small, backward-L-shaped handle exists.

 This is useful since some of the benefits of using a table are the sorting and filtering options that are built into the table.
 If you then wanted to filter on the Salesperson, for example, the new record is automatically included in that filter.
 Similarly, if you sort the data, the new row(s) are included in the sort.